Space Dynamics Laboratory: Logan, UT; December 2016 to present. Satellite software engineer.

 EAGLE/Mycroft (Air Force Research Laboratory)

-I served as a ground support software developer for the EAGLE mission, working both from our Logan office and directly onsite at Kirtland AFB.
-I became the SDL lead developer, and worked directly with the AFRL vehicle team to provide a well-tailored and correct operations program.
+I serve as a ground support software developer for the EAGLE mission, working both from our Logan office and directly onsite at Kirtland AFB.
+I became the SDL lead developer, and work directly with the AFRL vehicle team to provide a well-tailored and correct operations program.
+The software is a web application written in Python 2.6, and this is my primary working experience with the Python language and the web2py framework.

 Trine University: Angola, IN; August 2011 to May 2016.
 Computer Engineering major.